 First, the emerging primacy of IT solutions to not only solve business problems, but also to spot and exploit new business opportunities is opening up new lanes for the CIO to travel.
 Increasingly, the CIO is being turned to by their colleagues, customers, and partners to develop new sources of business value based on the transformative and strategic use of technology.
 I’m not just talking about things like e-commerce, social media, and marketing analytics: Those were really important “in their day,” which was CIO Renaissance Era 1.0.

-The CIO in 2019 and beyond, however, is forging new ground, based in large part of groundbreaking technologies like blockchain, machine learning, quantum computing, and more.
+The CIO in 2019 and beyond, however, is forging new ground, based in large part of groundbreaking technologies like blockchain, machine learning, algorithms, quantum computing, and more.

 Another reason why the CIO’s transition to business leader has been so long in the making for so many executives is that IT folks tried to force this to happen before their organizations were truly ready to accept them as equal business partners.
 Many of my predecessors learned that just taking some business workshops at Stanford or completing work on their MBA didn’t always open up the doors as an equal partner with other business executives.
 And, to be honest, CIOs didn’t always “walk the walk” when it came to acting like a business executive, often lapsing back into technical jargon and excitedly volunteering for that mind-numbing database integration project after the big merger.